Solar power in Pakistan: History

-Beginning in the 1980’s the first photovoltaic solar panels were installed in Pakistan in 18 different stations around the country, with a capacity of 440 kW.
+Beginning in the 1980s, the first photovoltaic solar panels were installed in Pakistan in 18 different stations around the country, with a capacity of 440 kW.
 In 1983, a 6 kW PV system was donated by Kyocera to power the village of Kankoi, but the project was not successful.
 Due to a lack of expertise and maintenance, further expansion of solar projects was not pursued.
 In the 1990s, the first renewable energy departments were established in Pakistan, and in the early 21st century, the Alternate Energy Development Board (AEDB) and the Pakistan Council of Renewable Energy Technologies (PCRET) were established.
 Later in 2013, the AEDB issued a tax exemption for imported solar modules.
 Pakistan has mostly relied on expensive imports of fossil fuels for electricity production, but as power demand increased throughout the country, this method of production became costly.
 Increased incentive to install PV systems has given Pakistan a way to reduce reliance on these imports and expand access to electricity to more isolated regions of the country, such as the provinces of Balochistan and Sindh, where the accessibility to the national power grid is 54.7% and 77.6%, respectively.

 Solar has expanded rapidly in the country since then, with 2024 seeing an increase in solar panel imports by 227% from 2023.
+British newspaper The Guardian described the growth as a "people-led solar boom".